Do You Want To Buy A Foreclosed Home?

 - Facilitate the acquisition of financing, using our contacts with lenders in the area

 - Negotiate terms, or review terms proposed by the parties

-It is important to have title thoroughly reviewed, so that the buyer is assured to getting good, clear title.
-Bank-owned property often has title issues, arising from liens, encumbrances and other sources.
+It is important to have title thoroughly reviewed so that the buyer is assured to getting good, clear title.
+Bank-owned properties often have title issues, arising from liens, encumbrances and other sources.
 We work with the buyers, real estate agents and the bank to make sure problems are cleared up.